vseryakov/backendjs/README.md

         /account/add?name=test2&secret=test2&login=test2@test.com

-* Now login with any of the accounts above, click on Login at the top-right corner and enter email and secret in the login popup dialog.
+* Now login with any of the accounts above, click on Login at the top-right corner and enter login and secret in the login popup dialog.
 * If no error message appeared after the login, try to get your current account details:

         /account/get